itcreativeusa/weather-adventure/README.md

 1. https://openweathermap.org/ - for weather API

-Image background was taken from Unsplash website. https://unsplash.com/
+The image background was taken from the Unsplash website. https://unsplash.com/

 ## License